mattiasu96/sagrada-alloma/README.md

 ## 1.Introduction

-We proudly present a full working software version of the well-known table-game: SAGRADA.
+We proudly present a full working software version of the well-known table-game: SAGRADA (https://boardgamegeek.com/boardgame/199561/sagrada).

 _What do I need to know?_ -The packages are split in three: Server, Client, Shared.
 You will need to have either Server or Client and Shared on each host.
 If you want to play over LAN then you first need to run the `sagrada_server.jar`, e.g.
 ```